RM-002 – Vulnerability Management

 180 days

-1. Should an owner or administrator identify a reported vulnerability as a potential false positive, the Office of Cybersecurity should be notified immediately.
+1. Should a system owner or custodian identify a reported vulnerability as a potential false positive, the Office of Cybersecurity should be notified immediately.

-3. UTHSC IT Resources that are unable to be secured because they are outdated or unsupported must be replaced or removed from the UTHSC network unless an approved exception has been obtained.
+3. UTHSC IT Resources that are unable to be secured because they are outdated or unsupported must be replaced or removed from the UTHSC network unless an approved exception has been obtained or additional mitigating controls have been put in place.

 References